-We have audited Kid Net Foundation dba Jonathan's Place's (Organization) compliance with the types of compliance requirements described in the OMB Compliance Supplement and the State of Texas Uniform Grant Management Standards (UGMS) that could have a direct and material effect on each of the Organization's major federal and state programs for the year ended August 31, 2020.
-The Organization's major federal and state programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited Kid Net Foundation dba Jonathan's Place's (Organization) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Organization's major federal programs for the year ended August 31, 2021.
+The Organization's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.